Punctuality In the Community

 - prepare for unexpected delays

 - plan a daily schedule and stick to it

 - not fall into the trap of “just one more”

 “We’ll Be There at 2:00 PM”

-Every summer, my parents would plan a trip from Cincinnati, OH to Cocoa Beach, FL to visit relatives.
-The trip takes about 16 hours by car and they would divide the trip into 2 days, staying at the same hotel in Perry, GA overnight.
-They always planned to arrive around 2:00 pm and invariably they would make that time within about 15 minutes each year.
-It never failed to amaze me how year after year, they were always on time.
+Every summer, my parents would plan a trip from Cincinnati, OH, to Cocoa Beach, FL, to visit relatives.
+The trip takes about 16 hours by car, and they would divide the journey into two days, staying at the same hotel in Perry, GA, overnight.
+They always planned to arrive around 2:00 pm, and invariably, they would make that time within about 15 minutes each year.
+It never failed to amaze me how they were always on time year after year.
 How did they do it?
 Planning and flexibility.
 They had a schedule and stuck to it.
-They allowed time for reasonable delays but if something got in their way to really delay the schedule, they were mindful to get back on track.
-If there was construction and it slowed them down, they made up for it with shorter meals and stops.
+They allowed time for reasonable delays, but they were mindful of getting back on track if something got in their way to delay the schedule.
+If construction slowed them down, they made up for it with shorter meals and stops.
 If rainy weather was expected, they left earlier.
 Being on time governed every decision from the time they left the driveway until they arrived.
 I remember one year, the Triptik showed an unusual amount of construction on the route for day two.
-They discussed several alternate plans but in the end, decided to adjust their arrival time to later in order to account for it.
+They discussed several alternate plans but, in the end, decided to adjust their arrival time to later to account for it.